Willem Einthoven: Work

 Although later technological advances brought about better and more portable EKG devices, much of the terminology used in describing an EKG originated with Einthoven.
 His assignment of the letters P, Q, R, S and T to the various deflections are still used.
 The term Einthoven's triangle is named after him.
-It refers to the imaginary inverted equilateral triangle centered on the chest and the points being the standard leads on the arms and leg.
+It refers to the imaginary inverted equilateral triangle centered on the chest and the points being the standard electrodes on the arms and leg.

 After his development of the string galvanometer, Einthoven went on to describe the electrocardiographic features of a number of cardiovascular disorders.
 Later in life, Einthoven turned his attention to the study of acoustics, particularly heart sounds which he researched with Dr. P. Battaerd.

 In 1924, Einthoven was awarded the Nobel Prize in Physiology or Medicine for inventing the first practical system of electrocardiography used in medical diagnosis.

 Legacy

+Einthoven crater on the far side of the Moon was named after him in 1970.
 On 21 May 2019, on Einthoven's 159th birthday, he was honored with a Google Doodle.